-Co-Requisite Course (if dropping this) CH E Course (must also drop this)
+Co-Requisite Course CH E Course (must also drop this)

 MATH 165 CH E 160

 CH E 160 CH E 205

 MATH 267 CH E 356

 CH E 310 CH E 357 and CH E 381

 Communication Elective CH E 325

 The Iowa State University Catalog lists the prerequisites and co-requisites for every course.
-For some of the technical electives listed on pages 19 - 21, prerequisites and co-requisites may apply only to students in that specific area of study.
+For some of the technical electives listed on pages 17, 19-20, prerequisites and co-requisites may apply only to students in that specific area of study.
 Prerequisites may be waived by the course instructor if the course is being taken by someone outside of that department's curriculum.
 Always consult with your course instructor about waiving any prerequisites for your technical electives.

-Part 3: Opportunitie s for Und ergradua tes
+Part 3: Opportunities for Undergraduates